 July 2018 – Revised

-I have come to realize that many just don’t understand what an internal control is or does.
+I have come to realize that many just don’t understand what internal controls are or what they are supposed to do.
 For example, I recently a professional of twenty years told me that internal control starts with a strong set of policies and procedures.
 Clearly, that’s incorrect.
 Internal control starts with a strong control environment.
 Here are some other inaccuracies –

 - Internal controls are Internal Audit’s problem.
 No, management is the owner of internal controls.